cucapra/dahlia/docs/logicalmemoryaccess.md

 k (d \bmod m) .. \left( k (d \bmod m) + k \right)
 $$

 This range shows us that our index type would be accessing $k$ distinct banks at any time, and we'd never access some non-existent bank.
 For $d=0$ we'd access $0..k$, and for $d=(m-1)$ we'd access $(mk-k)..mk$.
-Allowing accesses that follow rule (1) would guarantee this.
-Then, because we can't know what $d$ is statically, we can follow rule (2) and conservatively disallow any further accesses, preventing banks from being accessed multiple times.

-Now, we need a way to determine which accesses are being used and consumed when we use an index type.
-One way we could accomplish this is by generating every single index that our index types can represent, and then determine every single bank they access, using the methods we've described.
-However, we'd like to simplify this process.
-We'd like to come up with some simpler type rules that enforce memory access safety.
+Allowing accesses that follow our condition of unroll factor dividing into the bank factor would guarantee this.

 ::: todo
 The below assumption seems to have already been made way at the beginning of the document.